AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

   1::size(3)>>
 ```

 Notice the strange way we assemble the packet.
-Because we are working on bit level, not even on byte level, sometimes concatenation (`<>`) isn't possible.
+Because we are working on the bit level, not even on the byte level, sometimes concatenation (`<>`) isn't possible.
 That's why we use the list-like behaviour of `<<>>`, that is to say this form: `<< 12::3, <<1::2, <<3::3>> >> >>` will be equivalent to this `<<12::3, 1::2, 3::3>>`.

-Also we need to specify that we're deling with a `bitstring` not a sequence of `bytes`.
+Also, we need to specify that we're dealing with a `bitstring` not a sequence of `bytes`.

 And now we match.